pleachcx/encore_gatsby/content/pages/staging.md

 The Encore Home Staging approach has proven time and time again to financially reward and delight our clients.

+**How much does it cost?**

+A Home Staging investment can vary in cost because of the differences in homes and the amount of furniture required.
+You can expect to invest anywhere from $3,000 to $7,000.
+The following may influence the cost of staging your home:

+* Size of home
+* Full staging / partial staging

+The one thing industry experts agree on is that you’ll have no problems achieving a positive Return On Investment (ROI) when staging your home.

+Quoting your home is fast and easy.
+It is also obligation free.

   [Contact us to learn more](https://encorehomestaging.com.au/contact)